-- Supports stateless processing Axyom VNFs are designed to use a centralized in-memory data store for state and subscriber/session information. - Can be orchestrated Axyom VNFs have been integrated with several industry leading orchestration solutions, such as NetCracker, HP Enterprise and Amdocs. - Composed of microservices Casa's microservices operate at web-scale and can be individually managed.
+- Supports stateless processing Axyom VNFs are designed to use a centralized in-memory data store for state and subscriber/session information. - Can be orchestrated Axyom VNFs have been integrated with several industry leading orchestration solutions, such as NetCracker, HP Enterprise and Amdocs. - Composed of microservices Our microservices operate at web-scale and can be individually managed.
 They include core microservices that implement business logic and support microservices that support all VNFs.
 Overall Axyom microservices are designed to be self-contained so that they can be individually upgraded and also chained clustered into VNFs and services.
-This cloud native approach provides maximum flexibility and operational efficiency - Supports convergence solutions Many service providers serve a combination of mobile, fixed and cable broadband subscribers.
-The Axyom Software Platform not only delivers optimized solutions specific to mobile, fixed and cable broadband networks, but Axyom is also designed to support converged solutions.
-Casa also provides microservices that can share a common User Plane Function (UPF) in a multi-access environment, capabilities that provide service providers with common and superior resource management. - Allows location independence Casa's core network solutions are disaggregated, allowing control and user plane compute resources to be located in the right place for specific use cases.
-As an example, if the goal is low latency, Axyom allows the user plane VNF to be located on an edge server. - Enables deployment flexibility the Axyom Software Platform provides flexibility since it allows service providers to transition from current monolithic, legacy solutions to Axyom VNFs that can be run on bare metal or in virtual environments, either virtual machines or containers.
+This cloud native approach provides maximum flexibility and operational efficiency

+- Supports convergence solutions Many service providers serve a combination of mobile, fixed and cable broadband subscribers.
+Our Axyom software platform not only delivers optimized solutions specific to mobile, fixed and cable broadband networks, but Axyom is also designed to support converged solutions.
+We also provides microservices that can share a common User Plane Function, or UPF, in a multi-access environment, capabilities that provide service providers with common and superior resource management. - Allows location independence Our core network solutions are disaggregated, allowing control and user plane compute resources to be located in the right place for specific use cases.
+As an example, if the goal is low latency, Axyom allows the user plane VNF to be located on an edge server. - Enables deployment flexibility our Axyom software platform provides flexibility since it allows service providers to transition from current monolithic, legacy solutions to Axyom VNFs that can be run on bare metal or in virtual environments, either virtual machines or containers.